 Week-Long Holiday or Weekend Getaway?

-Next, think about how long the trip should be.
+When deciding on a ski trip duration, it’s important to consider the number of days skiing that will be comfortable for everyone in your group.
 Can your colleagues and clients handle a whole week together on the slopes?
 Can you all afford to be away from your desks for that long?

-Usually, short breaks work best when it comes to work skiing holidays.
+Usually, short breaks or ski weekends work best when it comes to work skiing holidays.
 This way, everyone can experience the joys of the slopes without it taking too much of their time.

 Choose the Best Ski Resorts for a Corporate Holiday